CyberSpy

 Getting func(y) with Channels

-Here’s a little golang puzzle Take a look at the function below that computes a mystery value for the function $f(x)$.
+Take a look at the function below that computes a mystery value for the function $f(x)$.
 Any idea what the function is?
 Take a close look at the first line where we create a channel.
 Notice that the channel isn’t some boring int or string channel.
 No, this is a channel of type func(int, chan int, chan bool).
 Wait what???
 That’s right, this channel takes a function that takes an integer and two channels as function parameters.
-Continue reading
+We define such a function, x, right aftewards.

 Once Upon a Reflection: Looking Deeper into Golang reflection

-I often reflect upon my code… One of the coolest features of the Golang programming language is the reflect package.
-As the package documentation states at the onset of the package: Package reflect implements run-time reflection, allowing a program to manipulate objects with arbitrary types.
+Package reflect implements run-time reflection, allowing a program to manipulate objects with arbitrary types.
 The typical use is to take a value with static type interface{} and extract its dynamic type information by calling TypeOf, which returns a Type.
-Continue reading

 Wanna learn you some Go?
 Tutor up over here!